What is a screening service, and how is it different from other medical services?

 It does not matter with respect to how a colonoscopy is prepared for or performed by the patient, doctor or staff (see Colonoscopy FAQs and Forms Online).
 It can, however, matter with respect to how a government health plan or private insurance company covers the charges related to the procedure.

 Government and private health plans typically provide different levels of benefit based on how a procedure is classified.
 This classification may determine if a procedure is covered at all, and if covered, it may determine the portion covered by the plan and the beneficiary's deductible and copay responsibility.
-Each plan is different with respect to how these decisions are made.
-Often a single insurer will offer many types of plans, each of which provide different levels of coverage for screening procedures.
-Benefits may also vary based on the type of screening procedure performed.
+Historically, plans have differed with respect to how these decisions are made.
+It has not been unusual for a single insurer to offer many types of plans, each of which provided different levels of coverage for screening procedures.
+Benefits have also vary based on the type of screening procedure performed.
+Under the Affordable Care Act (also known as "Obamacare") the manner in which private health plans offer screening benefits is being standardized.

 Prior to screening benefits being common, colonoscopy generally would only have been covered if it was performed to evaluate a symptom (such as bleeding) or a known disease process (such as ulcerative colitis needing periodic biopsies to monitor for the development of premalignant changes), and it would not have been a covered benefit if it was performed for screening (in a patient without symptoms) even if performing the screening examination represented appropriate medical care (unless an abnormality was found and reported on the claim form).
 On denying payment for a screening exam that turned out to be normal the insurer would often explain that it agreed with the medical decision to perform the procedure, but that payment for the procedure was not a contractual benefit of the insured's policy.